Tomascalabria/Anotador-de-Gastos/Readme.md

-# P I A N L
+# FinAnalitycs
 <img width="946" alt="image" src="https://github.com/Tomascalabria/Gestor-de-Finanzas/assets/81932784/c0711c19-db94-4c33-888b-b40bd80c850d">

-This is a project that allows you to keep a record and control of your personal expenses and finances.
-The application allows you to input and manage your expenses, as well as share expenses with your friends and review your bank account transactions.
+This is a project that allows you to keep a record and control of your investments.
+The application allows you to input and manage your investments and keep of track of your portfolio.

-The application includes a web scraping feature that allows you to obtain the transactions, balances, and positions of your account in: *Cocos Capital*, *Invertir Online*, *Santander Rio*, *BBVA*, among others!
-This provides you with an overall view of your finances in one place, centralizing the information from your bank accounts.
+The application includes a web scraping feature that allows you to obtain the transactions, balances, and positions of your account in: *Cocos Capital*, *Invertir Online* This provides you with an overall view of your finances in one place, centralizing the information from your bank accounts.

 ### Main Features*